kennedyoliveira/ultimate-pastebin-intellij-plugin/TRANSLATION-CONTRIB.md

         availableTranslations.put("My Language", new Locale.Builder().setLanguage("lg").build());
     }

-    // rest of the class omited....
+    // rest of the class omitted....
 }
 ```